 - Program Four: Special Japanese (focused on kanji, text reading and academic writing for Japanese returnee students)

 All students who have no prior knowledge of the Japanese language are automatically placed in beginning classes and need not take a placement test.
 All new students entering in September with some competence in Japanese language must take a placement test which is conducted during the university orientation program.

 The ICU academic year is divided into trimesters of approximately eleven weeks each.
-UNC students going to ICU for fall semester will study from early September to late November.
-Students opting to study at ICU for a year will attend from early September to late June.
+UNC students going to ICU for fall semester will attend the autumn term and study from early September to late November.
+Students opting to study at ICU for a year will attend all three trimesters from early September to late June.
 No Japanese Language background is required to study at ICU!
 Students can study Japanese at a variety of intensity levels in addition to taking content courses in regular ICU departments, offered both in Japanese and English.

 Most exchange students live in ICU dorms, with rooms housing 1 to 3 students each.
 The ICU men's and women's undergraduate dorms contain communal bathrooms, laundry facilities, a social room, study room and small kitchenette.
 Rooms are furnished with beds, desks, bookshelves, chests and heating.
 Also, there is Global House, a shared-living co-ed dormitory consisting of separate living units, each with 4 private rooms and a common living/dining area, shower, toilet, and kitchenette with refrigerator, microwave oven, electromagnetic cooktop and washing machine.
 Each unit is air- conditioned and equipped with internet and TV connection in both the common area and the private rooms.
 Please note: Students who enroll at ICU for the Fall semester only are not eligible for the on-campus dormitory.
 They will be accommodated in home-stays or in off-campus student residences.